 If you are applying for investment banking roles, you will likely encounter Pymetrics as part of the recruitment process.

-Pymetrics is a data-driven assessment platform that uses neuroscience-based games to evaluate cognitive and behavioural traits.
-Unlike traditional psychometric testing, it does not rely on written answers or personality questionnaires.
-Instead, it measures how you behave while completing short online games.
+Pymetrics is a data-driven assessment tool that uses neuroscience-based games to evaluate cognitive and behavioural traits.
+Unlike traditional psychometric testing, it does not rely on written responses or personality questionnaires.
+Instead, it analyses how candidates behave while completing short interactive games.

 For investment banks, this provides an additional lens through which to assess candidates beyond CVs, grades, and interviews.